 A Guide to Improving Your Cancer Recovery with Exercise

-Exercise can be a crucial part in your self-care plans.
-Let author, athlete, and 5-year ovarian cancer survivor, Nancy S. Brennan be your guide as you aim for a complete recovery from cancer.
+Exercise can be a crucial part of your self-care plans.
+Let author, athlete, and 6.5-year ovarian cancer survivor, Nancy S. Brennan be your guide as you aim for a complete recovery from cancer.

 - If you are in cancer treatment, you may have questions about how much exercise to do and why to do it.
 Here are self-directed, flexible, and easy plans you can use.

 - If you were athletic before cancer, you may want to do more exercise than you should do with your current health status and side effects.
 Learn about the great value in adjusting your activities.